MegaMorph/galapagos/EXAMPLE_AND_README/USAGE.md

 Best is you delete everything related to these objects (identified by their SExtractor number in all file names) so Galapagos-2 thinks this object has not yet been tried and does everything properly.
 If you don’t delete the files (most importantly the *obj file), Galapagos-2 will think that the objecthas been started but the fit crashed!
 It will then accordingly only ‘read’ out the result (e.g. the sky values) and set flag_galfit == 1 in the output catalogue, but it will NOT retry fitting this object!

-There is now a script called ‘clean_galfit_folder.pro; which you can use to delete the files as described above:
+There is now a script called ‘clean_galfit_folder.pro; which you can use to delete the files as described above.
-   - looks for SAV files in the galfit folders
-   - removes the save file and the obj file of the same object
-   - (leaves everything else like masks,constraint files, ….
-These files will be overwritten then anyway)
+Please find details about this in the README in the utilities subfolder.

  ---
 #### G) VERSION HISTORY